1920 East Prussian plebiscite: Polish campaign

 Masurians who supported voting for Poland were singled out and subjected to terror and repressions.
 Names of Masurians supporting the Polish side were published in pro-German newspapers, and their photographs were presented in shops of pro-German owners.
 Later, regular hunts were organised after them.
 In the pursuit of Polish supporters, the local Poles were terrorized by pro-German militias.
-The "Gazeta Olsztyńska" wrote, "Unspeakable terror lasted till the last days [of the plebiscite]”.
+The "Gazeta Olsztyńska" wrote, "Unspeakable terror lasted till the last days [of the plebiscite]".

-At least 3,000 Warmian and Masurian activists engaged for Poland had to flee the region out of fear for their lives.
+At least 3,000 Warmian and Masurian activists engaged for Poland had to flee the region for fear of their lives.
 The German police engaged in active surveillance of the Polish minority and attacks against pro-Polish activists.

-It may be concluded that propaganda and manipulation caused the German side to be put in favour in many respects above the Polish one, but it must also be disputed if that was influential for the final result.
+It may be concluded that propaganda and manipulation caused the German side to be put in favour in many respects above the Polish one, but it is disputed if that caused the final result.

 Plebiscite

 The plebiscites asked voters whether they wanted their homeland to remain in East Prussia or to become a part of it, as to the Marienwerder Plebiscite Area, which was part of Weimar Germany, or to become part of Poland (the alternatives for the voters were not Poland or Germany but Poland or East Prussia, the latter of which was not a sovereign nation).
 All inhabitants of the plebiscite areas older than 20 or those who were born in the area before 1 January 1905 were entitled to return to vote.